Inner strength is one of the most powerful traits to cultivate self-acceptance.

 The science and philosophy that support self-acceptance as a way to be effective in your life and align with your intentions and goals is strong.

-Self-acceptance is embracing all of your attributes, positive or negative, exactly as they are (Morgado, Campana, & Tavares, 2014).
+Self-acceptance is embracing all of your attributes, positive or negative, exactly as they are.
 Sometimes, you may struggle to accept particular qualities you have.
-Maybe you were criticized as a child or you’re locked in the comparison trap that’s rampant in popular culture or on social media, it is not easy to be compassion with yourself.
-But, accepting who you are is vital for your happiness and overall well-being.
+Maybe you were criticized as a child, or you’re locked in the comparison trap rampant in popular culture or on social media; it is not easy to be compassionate with yourself.
+But accepting who you are is vital for your happiness and overall well-being.
 Self-acceptance is a fundamental part of psychological health and well-being.
-Keep reading for a more in-depth explanation and ideas on how to cultivate self-acceptance.
+Keep reading for a more in-depth explanation and ideas on cultivating self-acceptance.

 Self-Acceptance for Mental Health

 Low self-acceptance leads to suffering.
-When you don’t fully accept yourself, you’re at a higher risk for experiencing anxiety and depression (Macinnes, 2006).
+When you don’t fully accept yourself, you’re at a higher risk of experiencing anxiety and depression.
 Specifically, when you reject negative qualities about yourself, it can lead to rumination about the negative attributes.
-When you are in a situation and the negative parts of yourself show up the result is often negative self-talk.
+When you are in a situation and the negative parts of yourself show up, the result is often negative self-talk.
 Some examples of negative self-talk include statements such as:

 • I’m not good enough.